NOC-MSM/nemo_pipeline/README.md

 The **NEMO Pipeline** library allows users to create scalable pipelines to produce diagnostics from NEMO ocean model outputs using a **command line interface (CLI)**.

-All diagnostic pipelines are defined using a config `.ini` file.
+All diagnostic pipelines are defined using a config `.toml` file.

 There are three commands available to users: